Sketchbook Explorations: Mixed-Media Approaches For Textile Artists by Shelley Rhodes (Hardcover, 2018)

 THE SO-SOS

-For the rest, it suffers from some of the sins that his previous books:
+For the rest, the book suffers from some of the sins as his previous books:

 > The content is still lean, and this feels, again, another diary/booklet/blog turned into a book, what I call a blook.
 Kleon himself confirms "a lot of the ideas in this book started out as tweets, which then became blog posts, which then became book chapters."
 (Page 57).

 > There are too many quotes, no matter how good they are.
 Also, I miss the quotes being properly referenced, not just the name but also occupation and source (book, TV interview, podcast, newspaper, etc.).
-In this way, he'd be following his own advice about giving due credit.
+In this way, he'd be following his own advice about giving due credit, but he does not.

 > Most of what Kleon says in this book is directed to people who show/want to show their work online and the book revolves about that not about showing your work in any other sort of way, like ezines, small art galleries, etc.